 Familiarize yourself with the following emergency numbers in China:

-For expats, it’s beneficial to have a bilingual emergency contact card that includes:
+It’s also beneficial to carry a bilingual emergency contact card that includes:

 Legal Responsibilities for Health and Safety Compliance